ghostwond3r/NBP/meet_your_terminal.md

-## Linux Exercise - Meet your terminal
+## Linux Exercises - Meet your terminal

 1. Explain what each of the following commands does and give an example on how to use it: